Synthetixio/SIPs/content/stps/stp-18.md

 Allocate 430,000 SNX and 400,000 USDC to fund the development, deployment and operation of Synthetix Perps on Solana for a period of 12 months.

 Responsibilities of the working group include but are not limited to
-- Adapting Synthetix Perps v3 smart contracts for Move
+- Adapting Synthetix Perps v3 smart contracts for SVM
 - Overseeing the implementation and support of a front end
 - Preparing appropriate governance proposals for its release
 - Ongoing maintenance and performance improvements to remain competitive